 Welcome to Thoughts on the Market.
 I'm Chetan Ahya, Chief Economist and Global Head of Economics for Morgan Stanley.
-Along with my colleagues, bringing you a variety of perspectives, I'll be talking about the U.S. economic recovery and the debate over the path of policy tightening.
-It's Tuesday, February 9th, at 11:00 a.m. in New York.
+Along with my colleagues, bringing you a variety of perspectives, I'll be talking about the risks of an accelerated inflation trend as we emerge from recovery.
+It's Tuesday, March 16th, at 11:00 am in New York.

 You may have been reading more about inflation recently, with some questions about whether a return to inflation could be transitory or see a more sustained rise.
 I would argue that the driving forces of inflation are actually aligned and a regime shift could be underway.

 Sustained inflationary pressures are ultimately linked to the strength in demand, and by our estimates, the US economy will now reach pre-covid output levels this quarter; with the speed of recovery surprising most market participants and policymakers.
 It's a pretty remarkable outcome considering the shock that the pandemic inflicted on the US economy.